jaegertracing/spark-dependencies/README.md

 # Jaeger Spark dependencies

-This is a Spark job that will collect spans from your datastore, analyze links between services, and store them for later presentation in the UI.
+This is a Spark job that collects spans from storage, analyze links between services, and stores them for later presentation in the UI.
+It is needed for the production deployment.

-This job parses all traces in the current day in UTC time.
-This means you should schedule it to run just prior to midnight UTC.
+This job parses all traces on a given day, based on UTC.
+By default, it processes the current day, but other days can be explicitly specified.

 ## Quick-start
 Spark job can be run as docker container and also as java executable: